• seasons

 I found this handsome dude wandering around in the back allies of Uptown Westerville last night.
 I took a few pot shots at him while playing around with flash.
 Wore me out trying to chimp and pose.
 I learned a few things about my flash and that you never know what you might find in a back alley.
 Have a great Friday.

-• leaves, Metro Parks, Plants
+• leaves, Metro Parks, Plants/Nature

 Better than aspirin